 We first tasted Petrignone 2016, a new offering coming to market this year.
-Aromatic, the Petrignone has very small bubbles and an effervescence that is delicate and soft.
+Crafted from an ancient, almost extinct indigenous grape variety, Sbaffi Petrignone is aromatic, with very small bubbles and an effervescence that is delicate and soft.
 Our second wine was a Castellare bianco 2013, made with chardonnay grapes that had been “sleeping with yeast for more than four years.”
-We finished with the winery’s signature product, Castellare Rosé, produced using Sangiovese and Cabernet Sauvigno grape varieties.
+We finished with the winery’s signature product, Castellare Rosé, produced using Sangiovese and Cabernet Sauvignon grape varieties.
 The rosé has a spicy aroma and is slightly bitter on the palate.
 Deeply hued, it is especially good with Ciaúscolo, a sausage from Fabriano.
 We enjoyed them all, but the new Petrignone was especially intriguing!

 The power of music